- About Us

 "I am working with the organization Parvati Swayamrojgar (PSW)—an NGO that aims to alleviate poverty in Pune’s urban slums by using micro-finance loans, vocational training, and health services.
 I am focusing on the Early Childhood Program whose goal is to educate the parents of children ages 0-3 on proper parenting techniques, a child’s overall development, and creating an enriching environment.
 My tasks as an intern are to create a feedback survey as well as to compare women who have undergone the program and those who have not.
 I am analyzing the efficacy of programs that aim to raise awareness on key techniques for proper parenting.
 PSW’s work links with my primary interest, social work, because its mission is to work with poverty stricken communities to improve their way of life.

 Interacting with Indian parents, specifically mothers, has given me an entirely new picture of motherhood as well as the female’s role.
 These women live in a culture where education is not valued for women, and the access is thus extremely limited or nonexistent.
 Even though they lack knowledge that may come from books or formal schooling, they have another kind of insight and experience that I will never be able to truly comprehend.
 They know how to multi-task and take care of a household made up of sometimes upwards of 10 people.
 These women also may not have the means necessary to provide their children with all the conveniences and toys they wish they could, but they make it a priority to buy or even make what they are able to and essentially, hope for the best for their children.
-Working with PSW has been an opportunity for me to experience interactions that I otherwise would never have been exposed to and therefore has impacted both my personal and professional attitudes greatly."
+Working with PSW has been an opportunity for me to experience interactions that I otherwise would never have had and therefore has impacted both my personal and professional attitudes greatly."

 Students who choose to pursue directed research as their field component are paired with a faculty member appropriate to their academic area of interest, such as performing arts, journalism, tribal, environmental or women’s issues, public health, or text-based historical research, and are expected to produce a formal research paper.
 Research students have regular meetings with faculty guides in their subject area to discuss the formation and execution of their research plans.
 All directed research projects are subject to the interest and availability of faculty and may require prior relevant coursework.